di-unipi-socc/FogTorchPI/README.md

 > in Proceedings of the [8th International Conference on Cloud Computing and Services Science (CLOSER’18)](http://closer.scitevents.org/), <br>
 > March 2018, Funchal, Madeira, Portugal.

-If you wish to reuse source code in this repo, please cite the above mentioned articles.
+If you wish to reuse source code in this repo, please consider citing the above mentioned articles.

-More details about the model used by FogTorch can be found in:
+More details about the theoretical model used by FogTorchΠ can be found in:

 > Antonio Brogi and Stefano Forti <br>
 > [**QoS-aware Deployment of IoT Applications Through the Fog.**](http://ieeexplore.ieee.org/document/7919155/) <br>